Pettersson-dev/Security-architecture/README.md

 Design
 * Use DNSsec for authenticating DNS records
-* Consider HA over failiver
+* Consider HA over failover
 * Have zoning and multiple topologies

 ## TLS